 A vector space $A$ with a bilinear operation $\ast$ is called a Lie admissible algebra if $(A, [-,-])$ is a Lie algebra, where $[-,-]$ is the commutator.
 In particular, an {\it associative algebra} $(A, \cdot)$ which is a vector space $A$ with a bilinear operation $\cdot$ satisfiying $x\cdot(y\cdot z)=(x\cdot y)\cdot z$ is a Lie admissible algebra.
 Hence, there exist a functor from the category $\mathrm{\textbf{As}}$ of associative algebras to the category $\mathrm{\textbf{Lie}}$ of Lie algebras, i.e.

-Furthermore, left-symmetric algebras, also known by various names such as pre-Lie algebras, quasi-associative algebras, or Vinberg algebras, are Lie-admissible algebras, i.e. commutators form a Lie algebra.
-These algebras were first introduced by A. Cayley in 1896 as a type of rooted tree algebra ([Ca]).
+Furthermore, pre-Lie algebras, also known by various names such as left-symmetric algebras, quasi-associative algebras, or Vinberg algebras, are also Lie-admissible algebras.
+These algebras were first introduced by A. Cayley in 1896 as a type of rooted tree algebra.
 Hence, one can define a functor from the category $\mathrm{\textbf{Pre-Lie}}$ of all pre-Lie algebras to the category $\mathrm{\textbf{Lie}}$ of all Lie algebras.
-So, we then have
+Thus, one has the following diagram

 \textbf{Question.} Is it possible to extend the diagram \eqref{half-CD} to obtain a commutative diagram?

 To give an affirmative answer one should put the category $\mathrm{\textbf{Dend}}$ of all dendriform algebras on the left-top side (see \cite{A,C,Ron}) i.e.